Current Projects

 |

-This project explores how environmental conflicts emerge locally due to oil palm and cocoa certification in Ghana.
-It uses a Political Ecology lens to understand the interactions and conflicts of interest among the major stakeholders in oil palm and cocoa certification processes.
-It also unravels the mechanisms underpinning the socioeconomic and environmental costs and benefits of certification, and how disparities in their distribution catalyse local environmental conflicts and reinforce social inequalities.
+This project explored how environmental conflicts emerge locally due to oil palm and cocoa certification in Ghana.
+It adopted a Political Ecology lens to understand the interactions and conflicts of interest among the major stakeholders in oil palm and cocoa certification processes.
+It also unraveled the mechanisms underpinning the socioeconomic and environmental costs and benefits of certification, and how disparities in their distribution could catalyse local environmental conflicts and reinforce social inequalities.

 |